kor-ui/kor-docs/src/assets/docs/components/drawer/index.md

 ## Sticky (Optional)

-Sticky drawers do not display a close icon on its' top-right corner and disabled the ability of clicking outside it in order to close.
+Sticky drawers do not display a close icon on its' top-right corner and disabled the ability of clicking outside in order to close it.

 This variation is used in situations when the user is obliged to make a decision in order to continue, such as pressing a button or selecting and option.